Edwin Klebs: Scientific blunders

 Klebs made some significant errors about infectious diseases.
 He believed, for example, that malaria was caused by a bacterium.
-In 1879, Corrado Tommasi-Crudeli and he claimed that they isolated a bacterium from the waters of Pontine Marshes in Roman Campagna.
+In 1879, Corrado Tommasi-Crudeli and claimed that they isolated a bacterium from the waters of Pontine Marshes in Roman Campagna.
 They concluded that the bacterium was the pathogen for malaria as they discovered it from damp soil in the region of malaria epidemics.
 They gave it the name Bacillus malariae.
 They further experimented with the bacterial isolate which they injected into rabbits.
 They observed that infected rabbits developed fever and enlarged spleen, characteristics of malaria.
-They proposed that the malarial bacterium was transmitted by drinking contaminated water or inhalation from air.
-Klebs reported that antimalarial drug quinine killed the germ.
+They proposed that the malarial bacterium was transmitted by drinking contaminated water or inhalation from the air.
+Klebs reported that the antimalarial drug quinine killed the germ.
 The discovery was supported by leading malariologists of the time.
 It was then declared that the malaria problem was solved.
 When a French Army physician Charles Alphonse Laveran correctly discovered in 1880 that malaria was caused by a protozoan parasite (which he called Oscillaria malariae, now Plasmodium falciparum), the discovery was ignored in preference of the bacillus theory of Klebs and Tommasi-Crudeli.
 An American physician, though, George Miller Sternberg, proved that the bacillus did not cause specific symptoms of malaria in 1881.
 The bacillus theory was eventually proved wrong by the experimental demonstration of the mosquito-malaria theory in 1898.

 Klebs also made mistakes in claiming the existence of Microzoon septicum as causative agent of wound infection, and "monadines" as the pathogen for rheumatism.